BioRRW/DRAM2/docs/getting_started/dram1_to_dram2.rst

 The Point of This Document
 --------------------------

 As you know, we are migrating to DRAM2, which should be an improvement on DRAM1.
 Documentation will be different for new users as compared to those who have already used DRAM1.
-This document is intended to get DRAM1 users in the Wrighton lab ready to use DRAM2, and will focus mostly on its differences and new features, and less on how it works fundamentally.
+This document is intended to get DRAM1 users in the Wrighton lab ready to use DRAM2, and will focus mostly on differences and new features, and less on how it works fundamentally.

 As you look over this document, notice that DRAM2 differs from DRAM1 in these key ways: